Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Improve Your Credit Score

-Focus on paying bills on time consistently, as payment history represents 35% of your FICO score.
+Focus on paying bills on time consistently, as payment history represents the largest share of your credit score.
 Reduce credit card balances below 30% of your available limit.
 Avoid applying for new credit unnecessarily, as hard inquiries temporarily lower your score.

-Note that California, Hawaii, Massachusetts, Michigan, Maryland, Oregon, and Utah restrict or prohibit the use of credit scores in insurance rating—so drivers in these states won't see the same credit-related pricing differences.
+Note that California, Hawaii, Maryland, Massachusetts, Michigan, Oregon, and Utah prohibit or significantly restrict the use of credit scores in insurance rating—so drivers in these states won't see the same credit-related pricing differences.

 Shop Around and Compare Quotes